 21 Burn Blackjack: found only in the virtual casinos that offer Betsoft Gaming games (like Emu Casino) this is a thrilling game for those players who consider themselves risk takers.
 Played using six decks of cards with no hole card, the dealer hits on Soft 17.
 Players can play up to three hands simultaneously, with the optional addition of a Burn card.
 The Burn card is dealt face-down in addition to the standard two card hand, and the player has the option to “burn” their second dealt card in favour of the unseen Burn card, with play then continuing as per standard Vegas Strip Blackjack rules.
 The burn really adds a nice, risky little thrill to the game.

 Super Fun 21: as ridiculous as the name may seem, it pretty much sums up this Blackjack variation perfectly.
 Super Fun 21 takes a more relaxed approach to the game, with rules not so strictly enforced, making it the ideal game for more recreational play or as an introduction to Blackjack for new players.
 Think of it kind of like the simplified version of Blackjack.
 Played with one, two or four full decks of cards and a hole card, the dealer must sit on Soft 17.
 Players can double, hit, stand or surrender on any two cards and hands with a total of 20 or less with six or more cards win even-cash automatically.
 A players blackjack will always beat the dealer, while a blackjack consisting of diamonds pays out 2 to 1.

 Get a load of the incredible Blackjack game variations that can found at some of our favourite secure websites, with the variations mentioned above just the tip of the iceberg.
 Online casinos offering the best variations with safe and trusted payment methods include G’Day Casino, Emu Casino, All Slots, and Thrills.
-These sites offer real money payments in Australian dollars, with a range of secure payment methods available.
+These sites offer real money payments in a range of currencies, with a range of secure payment methods available.